© Alison Slattery

 You can get in a quite a few kilometres at this much-loved 63-hectare park, whether you loop around it once or many times.
 The terrain is mostly flat, but it’s a way to stretch your legs in the outdoors, next door to the Botanical Garden.

-Easy métro access (Angrignon) makes this 97-hectace park in Montréal’s Sud-Ouest a perennial favourite.
-It offers 3 kilometres of snowshoeing trails, classic and skate skiing trails, a pond and wooded enclaves for an outdoor escape at the heart of the city.
+Easy metro access (get off at Angrignon station) makes this 97-hectace park in Montréal’s southwestern quarter a perennial favourite.
+It offers 3 kilometres of snowshoeing trails, classic cross-country and skate-skiing trails, a pond and wooded enclaves for an outdoor escape at the heart of the city.

 © Eva Blue

-From limestone quarry to landfill to environmental gem, Parc Fréderic-Back is a sprawling urban oasis on a 192-sectare site in the city’s Villeray-Saint-Michel-Parc-Extension neighbourhood.
+From limestone quarry to landfill to environmental gem, Parc Fréderic-Back is a sprawling urban oasis on a 192-sectare site in the city’s Saint-Michel neighbourhood.
 Trek to your heart’s content on 7 kilometres of snowshoeing trails.
-The white spheres (biogas capture wells) on its snowy swaths give this park an intriguing lunar look – very fitting, because its environmental ambitions are out of this world.
+The white spheres (biogas-capturing wells) on its snowy swaths give this park an intriguing lunar look—very fitting, because its environmental ambitions are out of this world.

-Another easy métro ride (Parc Jean-Drapeau) will get snowshoers to another prized piece of parkland just off the island.
-From shoreline vistas to small summits, you’ll have a blast working taking in the flora and fauna and fresh air, with visuals like the Biosphere, outdoor sculptures and a historic fort.
+Another easy metro ride (hop off at Parc Jean-Drapeau station) will get snowshoers to another prized piece of parkland just off the island.
+From shoreline vistas to small summits, you’ll have a blast taking in the flora, fauna and fresh air.
+The backdrop includes visuals like the Biosphère, outdoor sculptures and a historic fort.